godspeedsystems/gs-plugins/plugins/stripe-as-datasource/README.md

 ## How to Use
 - Create a godspeed project from the CLI , open the created project in vscode and then add the plugin from the CLI, do `npm i /path/to/stripe-as-datasource` to integrate the plugin

-- You will find the a file in your project related to the Prisma plugin at `src/datasources/types/prisma.ts`

 `stripe.ts`